radioopensource/dotinfo/README.md

 Email contact@publicradio.info, and your email will be answered by a contributing editor or programmer.

 # Homepage Syntax
-Selected audio on the web app follow this syntax:
+Text for selected audio on the web app follows this syntax:

   "TITLE OF EPISODE" [HH:MM:SS] from SERIES (GENRE)